capeisti/kafka-flow-chat-experiment/README.md

 - Scripts assumes that env variable KAFKA_HOME points to directory where Kafka is installed to.

 **Installation**
-- Create Kafka topics chat-input (see scripts/createtopic.sh)
+- Create Kafka topic chat-input (see scripts/createtopic.sh)

 **Running**
 - Run web application as spring boot application.
-- Provided scripts/runserver.sh and scripts/zookeeper.sh scripts may be useful.
+- Provided scripts/runserver.sh and scripts/zookeeper.sh scripts may be useful for running Kafka

-**Licensing and enterprise use**
+**Licensing and enterprise pricing**

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION